cambiotraining/sars-cov-2-genomics/02-unix-sed.md

 This software/application is a part of this workshop.
 ```

 Now, what if we want to replace 'software/application' with 'material'.
 If we try to do something like: `sed 's/software/application/material/' input3.txt`, the `sed` will throw an error.
-Because '/' is a delimiter, sed will think it has to replace 'software' with 'application' but, why there is a third option.
+Because here we are using '/' as delimiter, sed will think it has to replace 'software' with 'application' but, why there is a third option.
 To solve this error, we have to escape one '/', we can do this by adding a '\' in front of '/'.
 It will tell the `sed` not to interpret '/' as a special character.

 ```bash
 $ sed 's/software\/application/material/' input3.txt